Canon EOS: Transition to digital

+After the release of the EOS 5D Mark II and its subsequent use in film and television, Canon expanded the EOS series to include digital movie cameras under the brand Cinema EOS.
+The first camera in this line was the EOS C300, released in 2011.

 Until 2012, Canon had continued to release revisions of both the crop-frame EOS-1D and full-frame EOS-1Ds flagship DSLRs.
 That year saw the merging of these two product lines in the form of the EOS-1D X, which combined the full-frame sensor size of the EOS-1Ds Mark III and the fast burst speed of the EOS-1D Mark IV.
-The release of this camera marked the end of Canon's APS-H DSLR camera line.
+The release of this camera marked the end of Canon's APS-H DSLR camera line, as full-frame image sensors no longer held a significant readout speed disadvantage when compared to smaller image sensors and the increased resolution of newer sensors could overcome the decreased telephoto reach of the full-frame sensor format.
 The EOS 1D X received two revisions, culminating with the Mark III, released in 2020.
 Photographer Sebastião Salgado used an EOS 1D X camera during an expedition in the Amazon basin.

-Later that year, Canon released the EOS 6D, at the time the smallest and lightest full-frame DSLR in the world.
-The EOS 6D was intended to provide an upgrade path for photographers who were used to Canon's crop-frame EOS cameras, and sat between the full-frame EOS 5D Mark III and the APS-C EOS 7D.
-Additionally, 2012 saw the release of the EOS 650D, the first DSLR to feature a touchscreen interface and the first Canon DSLR to feature continuous autofocus in both live view and video mode.

-In 2013, Canon released the APS-C EOS 100D, the smallest ever DSLR at the time of its release, with comparable weight and physical footprint to competing mirrorless cameras.
-Despite its size, the EOS retained many of the features and controls of the more advanced EOS 700D that released alongside it.
-The final revision of this line of cameras, the EOS 250D, released in 2019.